rsanchej/cfg-classification-rulesets/README.md

 #  Canada Food Guide Classification Rulesets

-This project provides the directory tree to house the CFG classification rulesets
+This project provides the directory tree structure to house the CFG classification rulesets

 ## Directory Structure for Rulesets